randomascii/main/xperf/XperfUI/ReadMe.txt

 Vertically resizable window to show more traces.
 Editing and auto-saving of trace notes.
 Stop tracing on shutdown!!!
+Hot key to stop/record traces.
+Make sure trace notes are saved when closing.
+Tool-tips

 To-do before first release:
+Make sure trace notes are disabled when no trace is selected, including when traces are added or deleted.
 Renaming of traces and associated files.
 Add OS specific checks for what user providers to enable.
-Hot key to stop/record traces.

 To-do eventually:
 Disable compress option for Windows 7 and below.
 Allow configuring which symbols should be stripped.
-Tool-tips
 Add circular-buffer support.
 Heap tracing.
 Unicode support